 [29.1] A pyrethroid will also control rosy apple aphid and tarnished plant bug at pink.
 Do not exceed 14.5 oz of Asana per acre per treatment; Asana and Danitol not registered for apple blotch leafminer.
 Actara and Avaunt will also control mullein plant bug and tarnished plant bug, and Actara will control rosy apple aphid, when applied at this time.
+Improved activity of Delegate may be obtained by addition of an adjuvant such as horticultural mineral oil.
 Do not make more than one application of Actara per season.
 Suggested action threshold: 2 or more eggs/fruit cluster leaf; refer to Fig. 1 and IPM Pub.
 No. 207 (Apple IPM: A guide for sampling and managing major apple pests in New York State) for sampling procedure.

 [29.2] Do not use Lannate on Early McIntosh, Dutchess, or Wealthy varieties.
 All materials at petal fall will also control white apple leafhopper; Danitol and Lannate 90SP not labeled for apple blotch leafminer.
 Actara, Avaunt and Calypso will also control plum curculio and European apple sawfly when applied at this time.
+Improved activity of Delegate may be obtained by addition of an adjuvant such as horticultural mineral oil.
 Do not make more than one application of Actara per season.
 Suggested action threshold: against sap-feeding larvae, if mines exceed 1/leaf, or if eggs exceeded 2/leaf at pink.
 (Refer to Fig. 3 and IPM Pub.
 No. 207 [Apple IPM: A guide for sampling and managing major apple pests in New York State] for sampling procedure.)

 [29.3] For 2nd brood: Do not apply Vydate within 30 days of bloom.
 Do not use Lannate on Early McIntosh, Dutchess or Wealthy varieties.
+Improved activity of Delegate may be obtained by addition of an adjuvant such as horticultural mineral oil.
 Suggested action threshold: if 2nd brood sap-feeding mines exceed 2/leaf on mature terminal leaves.
 Before first tissue-feeding mines appear, examine 10 mature terminal leaves from each of 5 trees.
 (Refer to Fig. 7 and IPM Pub.
 No. 207 [Apple IPM: A guide for sampling and managing major apple pests in New York State] for sampling procedure).